Pumpkin Protein Balls

 • Oats - old fashioned oats work well here as they soften with other ingredients but still hold their shape.
 You can use quick oats if you prefer as well but the protein balls may be a bit stickier.

-• Peanut butter – I prefer using natural peanut butter or an alternative butter for creaminess
+• Peanut butter - Use a natural peanut butter or an alternative butter like almond or sunflower butter for creaminess

-• Maple syrup – real maple syrup works best
+• Maple syrup - real maple syrup works best.
+Avoid other processed syrups.

-• Vanilla protein powder – you can use unflavored, but you may want to add vanilla extract to bring the vanilla flavor
+• Vanilla protein powder - you can use unflavored, but you may want to add vanilla extract to bring the vanilla flavor.
+I love the Clean Simple Eats vanilla protein powder.

 See the recipe card for full information on ingredients and quantities.